mavens-group/mavens-group.github.io/content/authors/Gopika/_index.md

----
+﻿---
 # Display name
-title: Gopika R
+title: Gopika

 # Full name (for SEO)
 first_name: Gopika
-last_name: R
+last_name: Sreelekha
+join: 2023

 # Username (this should match the folder name)
 authors:
-  - Greeshma
+  - Gopika

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Scholar
+role: MSc (Physics)

 # Organizations/Affiliations
 organizations: